1 Energy Concessions

 4. Do you use life support equipment in your home?

 Get support with the costs associated with running this equipment – e.g. dialysis machine, oxygen concentrator.
-This is the Life Support Concession – call your energy company for an application form.
+This is the Life Support Concession.

 If you have friends or family members who use life support in their homes, let them know that they can access the Life Support Concession.